Da-mi-en/extemporelang.github.io/_docs/guides/making-an-instrument.md

     you like with `play-note`, if the return values of `organ` aren't getting passed to the audio output then you won't hear anything!

-Stay tuned for the next exciting instalment, where we'll actually *play* our instrument in some more interesting ways: like *actual music*.
+Stay tuned for the next exciting installment, where we'll actually *play* our instrument in some more interesting ways: like *actual music*.
 We'll get there, I promise!